Walker Iron Foundry

 William became active in local politics, becoming a Justice of the Peace, then in 1874, Sheriff of York.
 He became in 1854 a member of the Yorkshire Agricultural Society; was a prominent member of the York incorporated Sunday School Committee and also dedicated much time to his church.
 He apparently had a similar social conscience to his father and famously reduced his employees' working hours by half an hour on weekdays and an hour on Saturday.
 It isn't known at what hour work started in the mornings, but after the reduction they closed at 5.30 and on Saturday at 4.00.
 This gesture earned him the thanks of his men, who responded 'testifying to him their gratitude for this unsolicited concession' and allegedly his great astonishment and pleasure when they presented him with an engraved 'handsome silver inkstand, pen and pencil case, gold pen, letter seal and papier mache tray'.

-William became a prominent citizen of York and donated an impressive stained glass window to Holy Trinity Church, Goodramgate, York.
-He is depicted kneeling at the feet of Christ, bearing a scroll.

 His only son, John Richard Walker (bapt.
 10 April 1856 at St Denys, Walmgate) assisted him in the business and upon William's death in 1911, his recently altered Will named his son as beneficiary of the company.

 in 1886 John Richard Walker married Mary Louisa Esh.
 They had 4 sons, in 1887, 1888 1890 and 1900 and a daughter, Sarah in 1902.
 The 2nd son died in the First World War and the 4th son, Eddie (Herbert Edmund) moved with his sister Sarah Dorothy to Rhodesia.
 John Richard Walker does not appear to have been made of the same stuff as his father and grandfather.
 The firm floundered and John brought in fresh capital in the form of a Mr Birch, with whom he set up a new company at the same premises.

 Walker's ceased trading shortly after John's death in 1923 and his widowed 2nd wife, Sarah Margaret Jemima lived thereafter in extreme poverty, in almshouses.
 The area where Walker's once flourished is now known as Foundry Square Gardens and is currently being redeveloped for residential use, having been an office block in the 1970s.